Reviews You Can Rely On

 Guyline stakes not included

-The Mountain Hardwear Mineral King 3 is the perfect choice if you are looking for a versatile tent that can be used at the campsite or lugged up a hill for a short backpacking trip.
+The Mountain Hardwear Mineral King 3 is ideal for campsites or occasional short backpacking trips.
 It's also great as a solid backup, sitting in the garage ready to toss into the car with a moment's notice.
-We pitched it in an impressive 4 min 30 seconds and have improved on that time as we've learned the design.
-This tent has an all-mesh build for fantastic views, and the fly can be configured in multiple ways allowing for both scenery and quick protection from the weather at any time.
+In our tests, we pitched it in an impressive 4 min 30 seconds and improved upon that time as we became familiar with the design.
+It features an all-mesh build for incredible views, and the fly can be configured in multiple ways, allowing for both scenery and quick protection from the weather at any time.

 The included footprint adds additional value to this well-constructed tent.
 The mesh is 40D polyester, the tub floor is 68D ripstop polyester, and the poles are DAC Pressfit aluminum.
-The interior square footage is small, but dual vestibules help to keep everything you don't need for sleeping in its own area.
+The interior square footage is small, but dual vestibules help to keep everything you don't need for sleeping separate.
 And while very lightweight, you'll sacrifice headroom in the tradeoff.
 Overall, this tent is small but mighty and a great addition to any campers toolbox, depending on your needs.
+Another lightweight option is the Marmot Tungsten 4.
+It weighs just a little more and offers the same quality.

 Read more: Mountain Hardwear Mineral King 3 review